Skip to Content

 • Add chopped coriander, grated garlic, grated ginger, cumin seeds, green chilies, garam masala powder, salt, and gram flour.

-2 garlic cloves grated, 1/2 inch ginger grated, 1/2 teaspoon Garam Masala, 1/4 teaspoon Cumin Seeds, 2 tablespoons chopped coriander, salt to taste, 2 tablespoons gram flour or breadcrumbs or Corn flour, Green chilies chopped
+2 garlic cloves, 1/2 inch Ginger, 1/2 teaspoon Garam Masala, 1/4 teaspoon Cumin Seeds, 2 tablespoon fresh coriander, Salt, 2 tablespoon Gram Flour, green chilies

 Veggie and spice mixture in a bowl.